ramialkawadri/brainy-backend-java/README.md

 ### Requirements

-- JDK > 20
+- JDK 20
+- Maven installed and added to the path
 - PostgreSQL

 ### Development tools

 Those are the primary development tools used in developing the backend:

-- IntelliJ IDEA is used for code coverage
 - Postman
 - Visual studio code
 - [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)